 If you want to invest in someone else’s business, then a self-directed IRA might be a good investment choice.
 However, if you are going to work for the business, a self-directed IRA is off the table.

 Self-directed IRAs are intended to be passive investment vehicles, with no direct involvement in running the business.
-The IRA owner cannot have any active involvement in the business and cannot receive any salary from a business in which it invests.
+The IRA owner cannot have any active involvement in the business and cannot receive any salary from the business in which it invests.

 There are other limitations when using a self-directed IRA approach.
 For example, the IRA owner cannot personally guarantee a business loan.